I pioneered the first night-ops Astronaut Training Class at NASA's MRMDF

 My first job after college was at NASA's Graphics Research and Analysis Facility (GRAF) under Edmond Khouri and James Maida, learning to code in C, adjusting camera focal points and calculating Orbital shadows created by the Space Station whizzing around the earth every 90 minutes.
 Predicting harsh lighting conditions, it turns out, is pivotal for docking operations of two vehicles in Space.

-I also worked on generating dynamic simulations of human EVA models using a software program called SD/FAST and conducted, co-authored and presented a Virtual Reality (VR) human subject study using a 6 DOF joystick operated translation table actuated via stepper motors at the Human Computer Interactions (HCI) conference in Munich Germany entitled "Effects on Training Using Illumination In Virtual Environments".
+I also worked on generating dynamic simulations of human EVA models using a software program called SD/FAST and conducted, co-authored and presented a Virtual Reality (VR) human subject study using a 6 DOF joystick operating a translation table which was actuated via stepper motors at the Human Computer Interactions (HCI) conference in Munich Germany entitled "Effects on Training Using Illumination In Virtual Environments".

 Next I hopped over from the GRAF at the Johnson Space Center in Bldg.
 15 to Bldg.
 9 to write some real time Code in C on the Linux operating system for the 60 foot hydraulically actuated robotics arm simulating the ISS Space Station Remote Manipulator.
 I worked to improve the software safety features of the SSRMS simulator and got to implement an autonomous payload grappling control algorithm.
 I also served as one of the Test Directors operating several robotics training facilities at NASA's ER5 Branch that were used to train a plethora of Astronauts over the years on how to dock and assemble the International Space Station components, from entire Station Modules to smaller Orbital Replacement Units called ORUs.